Technology. Tribe. Vibes.

 Bhilwara native.
 Started this coworking space in 2019 because there was nowhere quiet in town to ship from.
 Six years later, 13 of us share it — and I'm still on it most weekdays, writing TypeScript at the same kind of desk you'd get.

-I vet every member personally.
-That's why the lunch table is what it is.
+I get to know every member before they join.
+That's why lunch here feels like sitting with your own team — people who actually get your work, not strangers sharing a wifi bill.
 If you walk in for a visit, I'll be the one showing you around — and probably the one who replies to your message before you reach the gate.

 - role